 - (30 mins) General Discussion Topics - 1.
-(10 mins) Status check on Code Reviews.
-We have 2 weeks left in our code review period.
-Do we feel that's enough time to complete reviews? - 2.
-Other topics? - 3.
+TODAY is the deadline for secondary reviews.
+(However, I fully realize that some reviews are not possible & likely to miss this deadline... especially for interdependent PRs, like ORCID) - 2.
+Review 7.3 Board & status of all open tickets. - 3.
 (Notes for post-7.3) 7.4 Planning discussion - a.
-Based on feedback from last week, we will likely want to rethink our planning strategies for the 7.4 release.
+Development priorities for 7.4, given the v5 & 6 EOL announcement. - i.
+HIGHEST PRIORITY.
+Stability fixes and major bug fixes.
+Goal is to immediately fix any major issues we are aware of (or hear about) that might impact production sites. - ii.
+HIGH PRIORITY: Porting of any missing 5.x/6.x features to 7.x from tier listing - iii.
+LOWER PRIORITY: Any other new features (which were not in 5.x/6.x) - b.
+Based on feedback, we will likely want to rethink our planning strategies for the 7.4 release.
 In 7.3, we've noticed the same pattern of too few reviews prior to the Review Deadline and too many PRs getting created at the last minute (just before PR creation deadline).
-Some brainstorms follow - During 7.4 planning, we may want to set earlier deadlines for large features.
-Existing model works best for small features / bug fixes. - Large features should be broken down into stages / steps.
+Some brainstorms follow - c.
+During 7.4 planning, we may want to set earlier deadlines for large features.
+Existing model works best for small features / bug - Large features should be broken down into stages / steps.
 Schedule an earlier PR deadline(s) for those steps.
 Also schedule review deadlines for those steps - ii.
 Goal is to ensure Large features being implementation earlier & get feedback earlier.
 If they can be broken down into stages/steps, then the final PR & review will be much easier. - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
 We'd like to keep this column as small as possible. - Review the 7.3 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
 If new "high" or "medium" priority tickets come in, developers should move effort off of "low" priority tasks. - Volunteer developers are allowed to work on tickets regardless of priority, but ideally will review code in priority order.